-In 2019, Oman’s economy was ranked 69th in the world in gross domestic product (GDP).
-The country’s economy is dependent on the export of crude oil, liquified natural gas, refined petroleum, iron, fertilizer, gems, and precious metals.
+In 2022, Oman’s economy was ranked 70th in the world in gross domestic product (GDP).
+The country’s economy is dependent on the export of crude oil, liquified natural gas, refined petroleum, semi-finished iron, and nitrogenous fertilizers.

 In 2016, Oman signed the Paris Climate Agreement, committing to an unconditional 2% cut in greenhouse gas emissions, relative to business as usual.

 In 2017, Oman announced a national renewable energy target to source 10% of the nation’s total electricity generation from renewable energy by 2025.

 In 2021, state-owned Oman Power and Water Procurement Company used natural gas (99.6 %) and renewable energy (0.4 %) to generate electricity in Oman.
 Solar was the only types of renewable energy used to generate electricity in Oman in 2021.

 - 25,000 MW Wind + Solar Project – An international consortium led by the state-owned Omani oil company OQ is continuing work to develop a massive wind and solar project in central Oman.
 The consortium includes American green hydrogen developer, InterContinental Energy and Kuwait investment company, Enertech.

 - 3,000 MW Solar + 500 MW Wind Project – Indian renewable energy company, Acme Solar is continuing work on a solar plus wind project near the Port of Duqm, approximately 300 miles south of the nation’s capital, Muscat.
 The project is forecast to be commissioned in 2024.